5 ways to make the most of your week in Jacksonville

-From a breast cancer fundraiser to a hip-hop showcase, there's plenty to enjoy in Jacksonville this week.
+From a fall craft workshop to wine tasting, there's plenty to enjoy in Jacksonville this week.
 Read on for a rundown of ideas for how to fill your calendar.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.